resqiar/resqiar/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=resqiar&include_all_commits=true&count_private=true&show_icons=true&theme=midnight-purple" alt="Sutanlab Github Stats">

-# Hello World
+# Who Am I?
-I am Resqi Ageng Rahmatullah, a Junior Software Engineer specializing in fullstack software development.
+I am Resqi Ageng Rahmatullah, just call me **RES**, a Software Engineer specializing in fullstack software development.
 I thrive on embracing new technologies to stay at the forefront of industry advancements.
-In front-end development, I excel in JS/TS, including frameworks like NextJS and Sveltekit.
-In the backend, I am proficient in NestJS with Fastify/Express or Golang.
-My expertise spans multiple languages and tools within the modern web ecosystem.
-Programming languages are tools, and what truly sets me apart is my unwavering determination to adapt and learn.
+In front-end development, I do things in JS/TS, including either framework or meta-framework like Astro, Svelte, NextJS and Sveltekit.
+In the backend, I am proficient in either big-bone-framework like NestJS with Fastify/Express or just use a simple tools like Golang. **My expertise spans multiple languages and tools within the modern web ecosystem**.
+Programming languages are tools, and what truly sets me apart is my determination to adapt and learn.

-# Skills
-***TL;DR = My biggest skill is how to patiently google something.*** <br/>

-Below are the things that I learned across my career and are **not guaranteed** to be hardcore in all of the subjects.

-- HTML & CSS
-- JavaScript Client-side
-- JavaScript Server-side (Node)
-- JavaScript ES6 & Asynchronous Handling
-- TypeScript
-- NestJS
-- PostgreSQL
-- TypeORM
-- GraphQL
-- Embedded JavaScript (.ejs)
-- ReactJS
-- React Native
-- Redux
-- Web Socket
-- PeerJS
-- Pusher
-- SocketIO
-- ExpressJS
-- GIT
-- MongoDB
-- Firebase
-- Heroku, Netlify
-- Dart (Flutter)
-- Kotlin
-- Svelte - SvelteKit
-- Golang
-- Gin & Fiber
-- A bit of Rust

 # Wakatime Stats
 Wakatime count and generate chart based on my programming activities and what tools that I used across the time.
 Details are available in my wakatime [account](https://wakatime.com/@resqiar).